orcaci/orca/.github/ISSUE_TEMPLATE/enhancement.md

 ---
-name: Feature request
+name: Enhancement
-about: Suggest an idea for this project
+about: Describe the idea for this project
-title: "[FR] - Feature request for orca"
+title: "[ENHANCEMENT] - "
 labels: enhancement
-assignees: itsparser
+assignees: ''

 ---